- What Are Cracked Teeth?

 Do cracked teeth always need to be treated?

 Cracked teeth should be treated to prevent further damage or infection, but the type of treatment depends on the crack's severity.
+We can recommend a tooth-colored filling or crown based on your needs.

 Can cracked teeth be caused by teeth grinding?